14 Unusual Things to Do in Hamburg—Perfect for First-Time Visitors

 A great experience on a U-boat!

-It’s really cool to get a feeling of how hard was to serve on the u-boat.
-A lot of the cabins look probably just like they were 20 years ago when the boat arrived in Germany—messy.
-You’ll need to watch your step and be prepared to bend over, step over and get through narrow passages.
-Certainly one of the unique things to do in Hamburg.
+It’s really cool to get a feeling of how hard it was to serve on the U-boat.
+A lot of the cabins probably look just like they were 20 years ago when the boat arrived in Germany—messy.
+You’ll need to watch your step and be prepared to bend over, step over, and get through narrow passages.
+Certainly one of the more unusual things to do in Hamburg.

 There are some English signs inside, but not many.
 If you visit with a guide, there’s no English being spoken, just German.
 But you do get to visit the command center, which isn’t accessible without a tour guide.